East of Sudan: Production

 Producer Charles Schneer made it after a series of fantasies with Ray Harryhausen.
 This and Siege of the Saxons were made over 15 days using stock footage.
 "Columbia had a lot of unused footage in their library", said the producer.
 "If 10 percent or less of a film made in the United Kingdom was comprised [sic] stock footage, you received a government subsidy.
 I decided that would be a good commercial opportunity, so I made both pictures that way.
 I took the big action sequences out of Columbia's library."
 The action sequences of East of Sudan used stock footage from Beyond Mombassa, Odongo and Safari (all 1956), and The Four Feathers (1939).

 Anthony Quayle and Sylvia Syms were signed in February 1964.
 It was Quayle's first film since Lawrence of Arabia, and the film debut of Jenny Agutter, then aged eleven.
 Syms and Quayle had appeared in a number of films together.

 Reception

-The film was released in the US on a double bill with First Men in the Moon (1964), also directed by Juran.
+The film was released in both the US and the UK on a double bill with First Men in the Moon (1964), also directed by Juran.

 The Monthly Film Bulletin called it "shamelessly unoriginal hokum with Anthony Quayle as a poor man's Stewart Granger and Sylvia Syms as a ditto Deborah Kerr, some laboured tongue-in-cheek humour and an inordinate amount of stockpile animal footage.
 Nathan Juran could direct this sort of thing blindfolded and for once would appear to have done so."